kingron/GoogleTranslateScript/README.md

 Translate via Google Translation Service, by JScript The world fastest, simple translate tools, powered by Google

-It translate English to Chinese as default, if you want to translate other languages, you should change the https://translate.google.com/translate_a/single?client... as your browser request URL
+It translate English <==> Chinese as default, if you want to translate other languages, you should change the https://translate.google.com/translate_a/single?client... as your browser request URL

+By the way, about the Google Translate TKK key, the integer part is hours from 1970-1-1 0:0:0, the a number and b number isn't clear yet.

 Usage
 ======